 How do you know you are going through the menopause?
 What is perimenopause?
 Does menopause affect your sex life?
 Is it safe to take HRT?
 All your questions answered.

-Symptoms of the menopause may only last a few months in some women.
+Menopause symptoms may only last a few months in some women.
 However, for others symptoms can continue for several years.
-Some women may have early menopause symptoms that start months or years before their periods stop (peri-menopausal or pre-menopausal symptoms).
+Some women may have early menopause symptoms that start months or years before their periods stop (peri-menopausal symptoms).
 More than half of women have symptoms for more than seven years:

-- Hot flushes occur in about 3 in 4 women.
+These will occur in about 3 in 4 women.
 A typical hot flush (or flash) lasts a few minutes and causes flushing of your face, neck and chest.
 You may also sweat (perspire) during a hot flush.
 Some women become giddy, weak, or feel sick during a hot flush.
-Some women also develop a 'thumping heart' sensation (palpitations) and feelings of anxiety during the episode.
+Some women also develop a 'thumping heart' sensation (palpitations) and sudden feelings of anxiety during the episode.
 The number of hot flushes can vary from every now and then, to fifteen or more a day.
 Hot flushes tend to start just before the menopause and can persist for several years.

-- Sweats commonly occur when you are in bed at night.
+This commonly occurs when you are in bed at night.
 In some cases they are so severe that sleep is disturbed and you need to change your bedding and nightclothes.

 - Being irritable.